XanBelOr/Minecraft-Data-Manager/README.md

 This is a simple and lightweight datapack which makes it easy to have custom data saved per-entity using data storages.

 # Usage
 Usage is simple.
-All data will be passed through the `data:manager custom_data` storage.
+All data is passed through the `data:manager custom_data` storage.

 To **read** data, use `function data_manager:read`.
 This will put all the entity's arbitrary data into the `data:manager custom_data` storage.